openoms/joininbox/FAQ.md

 * paste the generated SSH pubkey to:
 `$ nano /home/joinmarket/.ssh/authorized_keys`

-### Activate the bitcoind wallet on a RaspiBlitz

-Since the RaspiBlitz v1.6 run this script:
-`$ config.scripts/network.wallet.sh on`

-To set up manually:

-* Edit the bitcoin.conf:
-`$ sudo nano /mnt/hdd/bitcoin/bitcoin.conf`

-* Change the disablewallet option to 0:
-    ```
-    disablewallet=0
-    ```
-* Specify the wallet to be used:
-    ```
-    main.wallet=wallet.dat
-    ```
-    The default setting in JoininBox is to use the `wallet.dat`.
-    It needs to specified in the `bitcoin.conf` because otherwise when other applications (like Specter) add bitcoind wallets JoinMarket would stop working.

-* Restart bitcoind:
-`$ sudo systemctl restart bitcoind`

 ### Error when connecting to a full node remotely through Tor
 * Getting the error: